HL7NZ/nhi/input/pagecontent/maintainContact.md

-### Update Contact Overview
+### Maintain Contact

-The update contact operations allow an authorised user to maintain a person's contact informatioon on their identity record.
+The maintain  contact operations allow an authorised user to maintain a person's contact information on their identity record.

 Three operations are available:
 * **add-contact – Set the Preferred Name the person wishes to be identied as**